 This method is quite risky because FGM is carried out between infancy and age 15 and this leads to infections, health complications and other times, death.

 For some, the campaign against FGM was an affront to culture, with the claim that civilisation ‘destroyed’ everything, and it would take a traditional ruler or their state governor to convince them.

 Although, with a little resistance, some accepted that there was indeed nothing beneficial about FGM, some were just confused and didn’t know what to do.

 Ruka Morufu, a 23-year old mother of four, said she wasn’t sure what to do because she had been hearing different things about FGM, hence, the delay in cutting her children.
 “I have three daughters.
 I cut my first daughter but I’m yet to cut my second and third because we’ve been postponing it.
 I’ve been scared that I’ve not cut my last two daughters because I’ve been hearing a lot about the dangers of not cutting them.”
 But after she was educated on the dangers of FGM, she promised not to do it.

-The founder of Onelife initiative for Human Development, Sola Fagunrosi explained that the people of Oyo like every other people, still have a strong affiliation with their background, with the belief that FGM has to be sustained.
+The Programme and Media Manager of Onelife initiative for Human Development, Sola Fagorusi explained that the people of Oyo like every other people, still have a strong affiliation with their background, with the belief that FGM has to be sustained.